-We expect that a substantial majority of our real properties will be managed and leased by Phillips Edison & Company, Ltd., our property manager (the "Phillips Edison Property Manager"), an Ohio limited liability company wholly-owned by our Phillips Edison sponsor.
+We expect that a substantial majority of our real properties will be managed and leased by Phillips Edison & Company NTR, LLC, our property manager (the "Phillips Edison Property Manager"), a newly formed Delaware limited liability company indirectly wholly-owned by our Phillips Edison sponsor.
 Messrs.
 Phillips, Edison, Bessey and Smith hold key positions at our property manager and it is affiliated with our sub-advisor.
 For more information about their background and experience, see "-Our Sponsors-Our Phillips Edison Sponsors."